 Gutters, a wondrous invention that homeowners seldom think about until they fail and cause headaches.
 These simple pieces of galvanized steel, aluminum, and copper act as a crucial part of your home’s weather-protection system.
-Properly installed and maintained gutters prevent costly problems from happening to your home like water damage, rotting interior walls, basement flooding, and exterior issues such as ruined landscaping, sinkholes, or worse.
+Properly installed and maintained gutters prevent costly problems from happening to your home.
+For example, water damage, rotting interior walls, basement flooding.
+Additionally, exterior issues such as ruined landscaping, sinkholes, or worse.
 If you’re not sure whether or not you need a gutter replacement, here are 7 definite signs they should be.

 1. Cracks & Holes